Orchid Wise

 Sproutwell

-Sproutwell manufacture glasshouses, greenhouses and shade houses.
-They aren’t cheap, however they are very well manufactured, and very sturdy.
+Based in Australia, Sproutwell manufacture glasshouses, greenhouses and shade houses.
+They have quite the range of products and are very well manufactured, very sturdy and you won’t be disappointed with the product.

 Pictured here is the shade mesh panel shade house more suited for Cym growing.
 It is unclear what the shade rating of the mesh is, so best to ask that question of them.

-Sproutwell will also supply internal shelving to match your house, at an extra cost of course….
+Sproutwell will also supply internal staging and shelving to match your house as well as other useful accessories to fit.

-You can also easily raise the Greenhouse onto a dwarf wall (timber or brick) and add internal doors to create multiple zones or sidewall doors.
+You can also raise the Greenhouse onto a dwarf wall (timber or brick) and add internal doors to create multiple zones.
+Check out their web site to view all the options and accessories you can get to set up a really cool structure.

-All the reviews and feedback about this manufacturer are pretty good, and their product looks impressive.
+All the reviews and feedback about this manufacturer are really good, and their product looks impressive for the price.

 Aussie Green House Shade & Hot Houses